-First you will need the FTP account login information.
-You can connect with the primary cPanel username and password or an account you've created in cPanel.
+You will first need the FTP account login information.
+You can connect with the primary cPanel username and password or an FTP account you have created in cPanel.
 Either way you should have the following information about the FTP account:

-Server: Usually yourdomain.com or the IP of your server.
+Server: Your primary domain or the IP of your server.

 Username: Cpanel username or email@example.com